-Smartphone and Computer Strategies for Tremor & Stiffness
+Smartphone and Computer Strategies for Tremor & Stiffness (English)

 There are various options to make using your smartphone easier to use when you have tremors or stiffness due to Parkinson’s Disease.
-Some small adjustments on your phone may result in your feeling much more confident in your ability to control your device.
+Some small adjustments on your phone or computer may result in your feeling much more confident in your ability to control your device.